-According to drunk driving statistics, Alabama had 246 alcohol-impaired driving fatalities in 2018 – making up nearly 26% of total fatalities that year.
+According to Responsibility.org, Alabama had 246 alcohol-impaired driving fatalities in 2018 – making up nearly 26% of total fatalities that year.
 The state also had 6,391 DUI arrests in 2018.
-If you were hit by a drunk driver, a DUI accident attorney in Mobile can help you pursue fair compensation
+If you were hit by a drunk driver, a Mobile DUI accident attorney can help you pursue fair compensation.

 In addition, filing a lawsuit will hold the liable party accountable for their recklessness, thus making Alabama a safer place for everyone.
-You can learn more about our services during a free consultation with a team member at our office in Mobile.
+You can learn more about what our personal injury lawyers can do during a free consultation with a team member at our office in Mobile.

 Let Our Firm Take Responsibility for Your DUI Accident Case